dcdpr/did-btcr2/chapters/Index.md

 * `network` \- the Bitcoin network the DID can be used on; and
 * either:
   * a `key-value` representing a secp256k1 public key; or
-  * a `hash-value` representing the hash of an initiating external DID document.
+  * a `hash-value` representing the hash of a ::Genesis Document::.

 The specification `version` and the Bitcoin `network` are encoded into a single byte as follows: